absmach/magistrala-old/docker/README.md

 ## Broker Configuration

-Magistrala supports configurable MQTT broker and Message broker, which also acts as events store.
+Magistrala supports configurable MQTT broker and Message broker, which also acts as an events store.
 Magistrala uses two types of brokers:

 1. MQTT_BROKER: Handles MQTT communication between MQTT adapters and message broker.
 This can either be 'VerneMQ' or 'NATS'.
 2. MESSAGE_BROKER: Manages communication between adapters and Magistrala writer services.
 This can either be 'NATS' or 'RabbitMQ.
 This is used to store messages for distributed processing.